scottbedard/vue-lucide/README.md

 ## Basic use

-All components are prefixed with `Icon`.
+All components are suffixed with `Icon`.
 For cdn use, access icons via `window.VueLucide`.

 ```vue
 <template>